shumwaymark/sentinelcam/README.rst

     often the first order of business.
   - For long-term storage, perhaps image data should be converted into a video format and moved elsewhere.
   - Why keep old video?
 For routine events, maybe there isn't much reason to keep it around long.
-  - For unexpected and unusual events, maybe that data is kept longer.
+  - For unexpected and unusual events, maybe that data is retained.
 Perhaps even copied off-site immediately.
   - The beauty of SentinelCam, is that it knows the difference.

 This all needs to be mostly automatic and self-maintaining.
 The end result should require the